Arunesh-Gour/Pixie/docs/project/reports/ClosureReport.rst

 Highlight of changes
 --------------------
-Instead of originally thought neural network based project, the architecture was reduced to merely simple agent given the fact that it was a mini project and the time required by neural networks is a lot.
+Instead of originally thought neural network based project, the architecture was reduced to simplex agent given the fact that it was a mini project and the time required by neural networks is a lot.

 Quality management